Minneapolis police precinct fire: 4th man sentenced to federal prison, $12M restitution in George Floyd riot

 "There's so much we lost that was more than bricks and mortar," the former officer said.

-Schiltz outlined Williams, a father and former college basketball player, had stopped drinking and smoking marijuana and held steady jobs, including working in security, since his arrest last June.
+Schiltz outlined how Williams, a father and former college basketball player, had stopped drinking and smoking marijuana and held steady jobs, including working in security, since his arrest last June.
 The judge agreed to recommend Williams be placed in a federal facility in Duluth to remain close to family.
 Williams has until July 13 to surrender himself to authorities.

 The ATF, the FBI, the Minneapolis Police Department, and the Minnesota State Fire Marshal Division carried out the joint investigation into the incident.